 An Erosion and Sediment Control Plan was prepared by GEI (2025).
-The following recommendations should be carried through detailed design:
+The following is a summary of their recommendations that should be carried through detailed design:

-- Primary sediment control will be achieved with the installation of heavy duty sediment fencing around the property boundary.
-The silt fence will eliminate the opportunity for water borne sediments to be transported from the site. - Temporary rock check dams will be installed in rear and side yard swales after the initial grading has been completed to slow the flow rates and promote the settlement of waterborne sediments before they reach the silt fences and the stormwater management facility. - Upon completion of the grading, any area not subject to active construction within 30 days will be topsoiled and seeded as per OPSS 572. - Once catch basins have been installed, the grates will be wrapped in filter cloth.
-This will be maintained until all building and landscaping has been completed. - Inspection and maintenance of all silt fencing and the stormwater management facility will start after installation is complete.
-These features will be inspected on a weekly basis or after a rainfall event of 13 mm or greater.
-Maintenance will be carried out, within 48 hours, on any part of the facility found to need repair. - Once construction has been substantially completed, the silt fence will be removed, any accumulated sediment will be removed and the landscaping and planting of the stormwater management facility will be restored as needed. - After construction of the complete development, erosion will not occur and sediment transport will be minimal.
-The stormwater management facility will provide all sediment removal.
+- Primary sediment control will be achieved through the installation of heavy-duty sediment fencing around the property boundary to prevent waterborne sediments from leaving the site. - Temporary rock check dams will be placed in swales after initial grading to slow water flow and encourage sediment settlement before reaching the silt fences and stormwater management facility. - Any non-active construction areas will be topsoiled and seeded within 30 days of grading completion. - The stormwater management facility will act as a sediment pond, designed with a required permanent pool volume of 4,496 m3, providing 4,080 m3. - Silt fences will be placed around outlet structures.
+Once catch basins are installed, grates will be wrapped in filter cloth until construction is complete. - Sediment control features will be inspected weekly or after significant rainfall, with repairs made within 48 hours if necessary. - After construction, the silt fence will be removed, sediment will be cleared, and the landscaping of the stormwater facility will be completed. - Once construction is finished, erosion will be minimal and sediment transport will be controlled by the stormwater management facility.